US Forest Service rejects expansion plans of premier Midwest ski area Lutsen Mountains

 In rejecting the permit application, the Forest Service cited impacts on tribal resources such as sugar maple stands, negative effects for users of the Superior Hiking Trail and backcountry skiers, and other impacts to the environment.

 The company has until Oct.
 10 to file objections.
-It asked the Forest Service last month to defer a decision indefinitely while it consulted with three Ojibwe tribes that hold treaty rights in the area.
+It asked the Forest Service last month to defer a decision indefinitely while it consulted with three Ojibwe tribes that hold treaty rights to hunt, fish and gather in the area.
 The resort signed a memorandum of understanding with them in May, and asked the Forest Service to give it time to modify its proposal and reach a solution that would benefit the tribes.

 The company promoted the additional skiing opportunities and economic benefits that the project would bring to the area, including more tourism and jobs.
 But Thomas Hall, supervisor of the Superior National Forest, concluded that negative impacts would outweigh the benefits.